 - Level walking

-Sticking closely to your healthcare plan and following certain improvements in your lifestyle will help relieve the symptoms of restrictive lung disease and increase an individual’s quality of life.
+If you are a patient with RLD: stick closely to your healthcare plan, and keep your eyes on the target of improving your lifestyle as much as possible.
+Thus, this mindset can help relieve the symptoms of restrictive lung disease and increase your quality of life.

 Also, getting a personal health tracker such as Hyfe App is one of the best ways to improve your condition.
-The application implements AI technology to record, keep track and monitor your health every time you cough.
+In short, the Hyfe app employs AI technology to record, keep track and monitor your health every time you cough.

 Have you ever heard of restrictive lung disease?
 Let us know your story in the comments below!